buildkite/docs/pages/agent/v3/cli_annotate.md

 ### Colored console output

 Console output in annotations can be displayed with ANSI colors when wrapped in a Markdown block marked as `term` or `terminal` syntax.
+There is a limit of 10 term/terminal code blocks we'll render per annotation.

 <!-- Following code block needs to be indented to show the code block as well as the code -->